Chapter 3 : Shadow

 I threw my hands upwards in an indignant manner.
 “What are you looking at me for?”

-I sighed.
 The kid had a point.

-“Fine,” I said reluctantly.
+“Fine,” I sight reluctantly.
 “I’ll do it.”

 3. She cries.
 A lot.